Reconciling Communication Compression and Byzantine-Robustness in Distributed Learning: Introduction

 \section{Introduction}

-Distributed learning (DL) enables scalable model training across decentralized data by leveraging parallel computation across multiple compute nodes (workers).
-In its classical form, each worker performs local updates based on its data and sends them to a central server, which aggregates these updates to refine a global model.
-This model is then redistributed to the workers, and the process is repeated iteratively.
-While this paradigm significantly reduces training time and improves data locality, it is inherently vulnerable to adversarial failures and communication bottlenecks.
+Distributed learning enables scalable model training over decentralized data by leveraging parallel computation across multiple nodes (workers).
+In the standard setting, each worker computes local updates on its data and transmits them to a central server, which aggregates these updates to refine a global model.
+The updated model is then redistributed to the workers, and the process repeats iteratively.
+This paradigm accelerates training and preserves data locality, but it remains vulnerable to attacks and communication bottlenecks.

-In particular, the presence of malicious or faulty workers, referred to as \textit{Byzantine} workers in the distributed computing literature~\cite{lamport82}, can severely degrade the convergence and accuracy of the global model.
-This has motivated extensive work on Byzantine-robust distributed learning~\cite{blanchard_2017_adversaries, fang2020local, sattler2019robust, pillutla2022robust, li2021ditto, guerraoui2024robust}, where robust aggregation rules are designed to mitigate the impact of corrupted updates during server-side aggregation.
-These defenses are crucial in open or partially trusted environments where some workers may behave arbitrarily.
+A particular challenge arises from malicious or faulty workers, commonly referred to as \textit{Byzantine} workers in distributed computing literature~\cite{lamport82}.
+Such workers can arbitrarily corrupt their updates, severely degrading the convergence and accuracy of the global model.
+This has motivated a large body of work on Byzantine-robust distributed learning~\cite{blanchard_2017_adversaries, brute_bulyan, yin2018byzantine, li2021ditto, pillutla2022robust, karimireddy2022byzantinerobust, allouah2023fixing}, which develops robust aggregation rules to mitigate the impact of corrupted updates during server-side aggregation.
+These defenses are especially critical in open or partially trusted environments, such as \textit{federated learning}~\cite{mcmahan17fedavg}, where the non-iid nature of data across devices makes distinguishing Byzantine updates from legitimate but heterogeneous ones particularly challenging.